GoogleCloudPlatform/cloud-builders-community/windows-builder/README.md

 ## Debugging WinRM

-To debug issues with WinRM, Python users may find the [PyWinRM package](https://github.com/diyan/pywinrm) helpful, as follows:
+To debug issues with WinRM, Python users may find the [PyWinRM package](https://github.com/diyan/pywinrm) helpful, for example:

 ```python
 from winrm.protocol import Protocol